 Is Romania a Good Place for Americans to Live?

-Yes — you’ll find Romania affordable, safe, and modern, with cities like Bucharest and Cluj offering good healthcare, lower housing costs, vibrant culture, and varied climate; you’ll still need vigilance against petty theft in crowded areas.
+Romania is affordable, safe, and modern.
+Cities like Bucharest and Cluj offer good healthcare, lower housing costs, vibrant culture, and a varied climate.
+Stay vigilant against petty theft in crowded areas.

 What’s the Average Price of a House in Romania?